 - Credit must be authorized prior to enrollment in any courses taken at other institutions.
 Approval must be granted by the appropriate departmental faculty, the student's academic adviser, registrar and dean of the faculty.
-The student is responsible to provide any background information required to evaluate the course to be transferred. - 2.
-Transfer credit will be recorded for both transfer credit and off-campus study (completed with a grade equivalent of a "C"-2.0 on a 4-point scale or higher at a regionally accredited institution.
-(Note: "C-" is not transferable.) - 3.
+The student is responsible to provide any background information required to evaluate the course to be transferred. - Transfer credit (TR) will be recorded for academic work completed with a grade equivalent of a C (2.0 on a 4 point scale) or higher at a regionally accredited institution.
+(Note: C- is not transferable.)
+No letter grade will be recorded on the Wilson transcript or calculated into the Wilson grade point average. - Please refer to the General Honors Policy in the Honors and Graduation Section of the Academic Regulations to determine how off-campus study work will affect graduation honors. - 4.
 If a student fails a course at Wilson and is permitted to repeat the course through off-campus study, the "F" will remain on her/his record and in the grade-point average calculation.
-Transfer credit will be recorded for academic work completed with a grade equivalent of a "C" or higher (Note: "C-" is not transferable).
+Transfer credit (TR) will be recorded for academic work completed with a grade equivalent of a C or higher.